MW-Logo_#white

 Groom and Groomsmen

-A beautiful bouquet is like the like the cherry on top your bridal look cake.
+A beautiful bouquet is like the cherry on top of your bridal look cake!
 But have you ever wondered why brides carry one at all?
+We are here to tell you about the history of one of our favourite wedding traditions, the bridal bouquet!

 Photography by Mark Potter Photography / Flowers by Dominique Flowers / more from this shoot here!